 There can be no doubt we live in times of epochal shifts, at the transition to a post-industrial digital society, and at the dawn of the Anthropocene.
 We are witnessing trumendous political, economic and social crises.
 Complete rethinking and the design of new pathways at all levels are now essential.
 This requires a fundamental change of perspective, new guidance and forging new tools.

-The research approach developed by Madeleine Schwinge is structured in the form of a twofold process: identify fields of mutation and detect protagonists within these fields.
+This practice is structured in a twofold process: first to identify future determining fields of mutation and second to detect influential protagonists within these fields.

 The first stage is about investigating the fields where transformation is already taking place, whether in change of moral and ethics, shift in perception and logic, obsolete normatives, social ecology, habitats and biotops, migration and diversification, technology, scientific theory and practice, interrelations and our way to life, work and communicate.